‘The Bachelorette’ Episode 3 Sneak Peek Shares New Spoilers About Hannah Brown’s Next Dates

 Hannah Brown is facing some wild times in Episode 3 of her season.
-The Bachelorette spoilers for the May 27 show have teased that at least a couple of her suitors will face unscheduled departures and the sneak peek shared at the end of Monday’s show added some additional clues regarding what’s ahead.
+The Bachelorette spoilers for the May 27 show have teased that at least a couple of her suitors will face unscheduled departures, and the sneak peek shared at the end of Monday’s show added some additional clues regarding what’s ahead.

-As The Inquisitr detailed, spoiler king Reality Steve has shared a lot of scoop regarding Episode 3.
-Hannah will once again go out on two group dates and one individual date, sort-of, but The Bachelorette spoilers tease that it’s what happens outside of the dates that generates the most chaos.
+As The Inquisitr detailed, spoiler king Reality Steve has shared a lot of scoops regarding Episode 3.
+Hannah will once again go out on two group dates and one individual date — sort of — but The Bachelorette spoilers tease that it’s what happens outside of these dates that generates the most chaos.

-The sneak peek shared at the end of Episode 2 and posted on Twitter provides some hints about what’s ahead for Brown and her remaining suitors.
-One group date will attempt to clue the men in on some of the pain and trauma women go through as women and this is the date that will include Jason Biggs and Jenny Mollen.
+The sneak peek shared at the end of Episode 2 — as posted on Twitter — provides some hints about what’s ahead for Brown and her remaining suitors.
+One group date will attempt to clue the men in on some of the pain and trauma women go through, and this is the date that will include Jason Biggs and Jenny Mollen.

-John Paul Jones apparently gets an opportunity to experience something pretty shocking and his reaction cracks up others like Tyler Cameron.
-Mike Johnson is said to get the group date rose and the preview suggests that he’s the guy who will get some romantic alone time with Hannah up on a rooftop where they’ll share some sultry smooches.
+John Paul Jones apparently gets an opportunity to experience something pretty shocking, and his reaction cracks up others — like Tyler Cameron.
+Mike Johnson is said to get the group date rose, and the preview suggests that he’s the guy who will get some romantic alone time with Hannah up on a rooftop.
+There, they’ll share some sultry smooches.

 Guys are screaming AND scheming!
 You won't want to miss #TheBachelorette on Monday! pic.twitter.com/8bCC5iWhRh